Policy concepts

 Docker sandbox governance is built around two resource types: policies and rules.

 A policy is a named collection of rules that controls sandbox access.
-Policies exist at different levels:
+Policies exist at two levels:

 - Local: configured per machine using the

 sbx policyCLI.
-Applies to sandboxes on that machine only. - Organization: configured in the Docker Admin Console or via the Governance API.
-Applies uniformly across every sandbox in the organization.
+Applies to sandboxes on that machine only. - Organization: configured in Docker Home.
+Network and filesystem policies can also be managed via the Governance API.
+Applies to sandboxes across the organization.
+An organization can have several policies, each applying either org-wide or to specific teams.
+See Policy scope.

 A rule is the unit of access control within a policy.
 Each rule has: